 Show few promotional scenes from the movie to your partner and try to manipulate his thoughts in desirable ways.
 You can even remind him of your first romantic date and how you people enjoyed it.
 Try to make your desired option as attractive as possible and force the other person to think about it.

-6. Show initial discourage and argue against the option
+6. Show initial discouragement and argue against the option

 In this stage, start by showing an initial dejection or argue against your preferred option.
 You can tell your partner to drop the idea of seeing the comedy movie till next weekend.